-March is the UK’s Women's History Month – and with us celebrating International Women’s Day on Monday 8th March, we couldn't think of a better time to launch our female-focused coworking spaces article.
+March is the UK’s Women's History Month – and with us celebrating International Women’s Day today, Wednesday 8th March, we couldn't think of a better time to launch our female-focused coworking spaces article.

 Female-focused coworking communities provide women with the opportunity to meet other like-minded entrepreneurs; peers who can provide support and advice on funding, marketing, employment and everything else that comes with growing a successful business.